kkollsga/sheet-excavator/README.md

     ]
 }
 ```
-*Instructions:*
+**Instructions:**

-instructions: A dictionary where the keys are the column names and the values are the cell references (e.g., "a1", "b2", etc.).
+* `instructions`: A dictionary where the keys are the column names and the values are the cell references (e.g., "a1", "b2", etc.).

-Multirow Patterns Extraction
+#### Multirow Patterns Extraction
-The multirow_patterns extraction rule extracts data from multiple rows in the Excel sheet based on a pattern.
+The `multirow_patterns` extraction rule extracts data from multiple rows in the Excel sheet based on a pattern.

-Example:
+*Example:*
 ```python
 {
     "sheets": ["Generell info og kommentarer"],